KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/shaders.md

 gl::ShaderSource(fs, 1, [frag_source.as_ptr()].as_ptr(), std::ptr::null());
 ```

-However, now we really only need to compile them.
+Now we really only need to compile them.

 ```rust
 gl::CompileShader(vs);
 gl::CompileShader(fs);
 ```

-Keep in mind that here is where would check for compile errors.
+Keep in mind that here is where we would check for compile errors.
 I defer this for
 our refactoring, because I am just longing for this dang triangle at this point.

 ## The ShaderProgram